Apr 10, 2014 02:59 PM

 - Garden Commons is a community space open to participation from all.
-Learn more and get involved through the Garden Commons website, join us through OrgSync or follow us on
+Learn more and get involved by joining us on or on OrgSync.

 - Fruit came to the Garden Commons in Spring 2013, with the planting of a dwarf apple and a dwarf peach tree!
 Baby Fruit Tree Photos here.